 Another option is Get Backup Pro, a Mac app that makes backing up files a snap.
 We like Get Backup Pro because it keeps files stored locally to your Mac, but also has the ability to zip folders to reduce the amount of storage you use.
 If you like, those zipped backups can also be copied or moved to the cloud storage container of your choosing.

-How to get deleted photos back using Finder in macOS Catalina 10.15 or above
+How to get deleted photos back using Finder on macOS Catalina 10.15 and macOS Big Sur 11

 FInder is your Mac’s default location for managing folders and files on your Mac.
 It can also be used to locate and restore files or photos.